 I was fortunate to have been raised in a family that valued books.
 Reading opened eyes and minds to worlds, histories, cultures and perspectives.

-It was also a way to selfentertain as an only child.
+It was also a way to self-entertain as an only child.

-learning of My my African history. as an American, began with my mother's grandmother.
-Mama had a small library of books by Black authors and also subscribed to Jet & Ebony Magazine and the Philadelphia Tribune, Black authors introduced me to poetry, history, imagination and accomplishments of my people.
-Jet Magazine introduced me, in 1955, to the story of Emmett Till and what hatred looked like in an open casket.
-Jet is still available online.
-Ebony Magazine introduced me to black entertainers. entrepreneurs, black firsts and fashion, and, among other things, my history.
-The Philadelphia (PA) Tribune, founded in 1884 and still published today, is the oldest continually published newspaper reflecting African American Life.
+My learning of my history, as an African American, began with my mother's grandmother.
+Marna had a small library of books by Black authors and also subscribed to Jet & Ebony Magazine and the Philadelphia Tribune.
+Black authors introduced me to poetry, history, imagination and accomplishments of my people.
+Jet Magazine introduced me, in 1955, to Black entertainers, entrepreneurs, Black firsts and fashion, and, among other things, my history.
+Philadelphia (PA)The Tribune, founded in 1884 and still published today, is the oldest continually published newspaper reflecting African American Life.
 We celebrated Negro History Week in my racially integrated elementary school in the 1950s in Philadelphia PA.

 Black history is American history in all of its forms.
 The New York Times Magazine's "The 1619 Project" (now a book) has been questioned by some suggesting that it isn't accurate or relevant to today's youth.
 Books are being banned, history courses altered or eliminated altogether because of the decisions of a few.
-This, an unhappy remembrance of the Dark Ages, 12th -17th Century Europe.
-How much knowledge was lost people of color from the Middle East and Africa and contributions their to society at large?
+This, an unhappy remembrance of the Dark Ages, 12th17th Century Europe.
+How much knowledge was lost people of color from the Middle East and Africa and their contributions to society at large?

-New York Times Restseller بنا ركا ركا ركا ركا h A The Story of the Last "Black Cargo" Edited by Deborah G. Plan Foreword by Author of Their Eyes mere and the second sec international The slave trade was real.
+The international slave trade was real.
 Although made illegal in America in 1807, it continued.
 Documentation was provided, in the first person, by Florida native Zora Neale Hurston.
-Hurston was a Black film educated poet, maker, folklorist, novelist and cultural anthropologist.
-In 1927, she went to what was/is known as Africatown.
+Hurston was a Black educated poet, Coordinator, UU Endowment folklorist. film maker. novelist and cultural anthropologist.
+In 1927, she went to what was/is known as Africatown, Georgia.

-Georgia.
 She was introduced to and spent time with the last living survivor of the last (illegal) slave ship, the Clotilda, 1860.

-The Book, Barracoon, The of the Last "Black Storv Cargo, is the story of 90-year-old Kossola who was captured at age 19 from Dahomey (Benin).
-The book, completed in 1931, wasn't published until 2018 because Hurston wrote in the vernacular he used.
+The Book, Barracoon, The Storv of the Last "Black Cargo,

+is the story of 90-year-old Kossola who was captured at age 19 from Dahomey (Benin).
+The book. completed in 1931, wasn't published until 2018 because Hurston wrote in the vernacular he used.
 Whites wouldn't understand.
 Joel Chandler Harris, the creator of Uncle Remus and Br'er Rabbit and a white man. also wrote in a negro vernacular.
 Uncle Remus was published in 1881.

-Imagine a firsthand telling of a journey from freedom to bondage to Reconstruction Era freedom in
+Imagine a firsthand telling of a journey from freedom to bondage to Reconstruction Era freedom in Georgia.
+A must read.

-Stephanie Garrett Coordinator.
-UU Endowment of Charlotte County
+Stephanie Garrett of Charlotte County